 Theatre & Performance

-• Lectures: Students attend select Scottish Literature lectures to gain additional perspectives in critical analysis of dramatic texts
+• Lectures – Select Scottish Literature lectures to deepen critical understanding of dramatic texts within broader literary contexts.

 Reading List